Frequently Asked Questions

 -

-Each full-body burial plot is 5 ft × 10 ft.
-The grave opening is typically about 3 ft × 7 ft or smaller.
+Each adult full body burial plot is 5 ft × 10 ft.
+The actual grave opening is about 3 ft × 7 ft.
 Following Green Burial Council guidance, we have up to a maximum of 600 full-body graves per acre.

 -